Property Investors Pay Different Taxes Than Other Business Owners

 Here are real numbers from cases we have seen.

 A landlord in Leeds bought a second property through a limited company.
-The general accountant did not flag the 3% SDLT company surcharge.
+The general accountant did not flag the additional-dwelling SDLT surcharge (3% at the time of this case; the surcharge has since risen to 5% from October 2024).
 The SDLT bill was £18,400 instead of the expected £12,600.
 The landlord had not budgeted for the extra £5,800.

 A property investor in Manchester sold a residential property and did not file the 60-day CGT return.
 HMRC charged interest of £340 and a late filing penalty of £100.
 The investor had the cash but missed the deadline because the accountant did not know the rule.